-The following chart shows our corporate structure as of the date of this prospectus:
+The following chart shows our corporate structure following completion of this offering:

 Hotel Industry Segments

 References to "premium full-service hotels" are to "upper upscale hotels" (as defined by Smith Travel Research, Inc., a widely-recognized information and data provider for the lodging industry) such as Embassy Suites Hotels, Hilton, Hyatt, Marriott and Sheraton.
 References to "premium urban select-service hotels" are to hotels such as Courtyard by Marriott, SpringHill Suites by Marriott, Hilton Garden Inn, Crowne Plaza and Residence Inn by Marriott.
 While there are exceptions, in general, "full-service hotels" have amenities such as ballrooms, in-house food and beverage and fitness centers or spas, and "select-service" hotels typically have fewer amenities and do not have in-house food and beverage services.